-Semaglutide is a long-acting synthetic analog of GLP-1 used for treatment of type 2 diabetes and obesity.
-Its mechanisms center on activation of GLP-1 receptors throughout the pancreas, gastrointestinal tract, brain, and other tissues.
-Tirzepatide is an incretin-based peptide drug that works through dual activation of the GLP-1 receptor and GIP receptor — producing synergistic effects on glucose metabolism, appetite regulation, gastric emptying, and energy balance.
+Semaglutide is a long-acting synthetic analog of GLP-1 (glucagon-like peptide-1) studied for treatment of type 2 diabetes and obesity.
+Its mechanisms center on activation of GLP-1 receptors throughout the pancreas, gastrointestinal tract, brain, and other tissues — enhancing insulin secretion, suppressing glucagon, slowing gastric emptying, and reducing appetite through central nervous system pathways.

 | Mechanism | Biological Effect |